michaeltemitope/bash-static-web-setup/README.md

 A robust Bash automation script that deploys a static website to an Apache web server from a remote ZIP file.
 This project demonstrates practical **Linux administration**, **Bash scripting**, and **DevOps automation** skills.

+This project is intended for learning, demonstration, and portfolio purposes, showcasing Bash automation and Linux server fundamentals.

 ---

 ## 📌 Project Overview